Battle Cry (film): Cast

+Production

+According to Tab Hunter others who auditioned for the part played by Dorothy Malone included Phyllis Thaxter and Meg Myles.

 Music

 The film featured the song "Honey-Babe" by Art Mooney which reached #6 on the U.S. pop chart in 1955.

 Reception

 Bosley Crowther of The New York Times criticized the film for being too focused on love rather than war, which was the opposite of what the Marines had experienced in the Pacific during World War II.

+The success of the film reginited Malone's career.